kiali/kiali.io/content/en/docs/Configuration/authentication/openid.md

 2. Go to _Certificates & secrets_ and create a client secret.
    1. After creating the client secret, take note of the provided secret.
-Create a Kubernetes secret in your cluster as mentioned in the [Set-up with RBAC support](#setup-with-rbac) section.
+Create a Kubernetes secret in your cluster as mentioned in the [Set-up with namespace access control support](#setup-with-rbac) section.
 Please, note that the suggested name for the Kubernetes Secret is `kiali`.
 If you want to customize the secret name, you will have to specify your custom name in the Kiali CR.
 See: [secret_name in Kial CR Reference](/docs/configuration/kialis.kiali.io/#.spec.deployment.secret_name).
 3. Go to _API Permissions_ and press the _Add a permission_ button.
 In the new page that appears, switch to the